Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Hermes.md

 |       5        |      1       |  Instant  |   3 CT   | 6 Meters |

 Pick a target in range.
-For the duration, you gain +1 to Stealth, Dexterity and Agility rolls made against this target, and <mark style="background: #930000A6;">1d6</mark> bonus [[Combat Mechanics#Damage Types#Piercing Damage |piercing damage]] every time you damage the target.
+For the duration, you gain +1 to Stealth, Dexterity and Agility rolls made against this target, and <mark style="background: #930000A6;">1d6</mark> bonus [[Combat Mechanics#Piercing Damage |piercing damage]] every time you damage the target.

 ------------------
 <b><ins><i>Jack of All Trades:</i></ins></b>